-Capacity and price are among the important things we evaluate.
+When ranking the best French door refrigerators, capacity and price are among the important features we evaluate.
 Getting the most food storage possible is important, especially if you have a large family and need to stay within a certain budget.
 The best appliances in our comparison offer lots of storage options.

-We have compared products from popular and lesser-known brands to find the best French door refrigerators.
+In this list, we've compared the top products from popular and lesser-known brands.
+Read on for our pick of the best French door refrigerators.

 The LG LFXS28968S manages to pack in a lot of great features that really add convenience, including bright LED lighting and folding shelves, without going outside of most budgets.